[?] Subscribe To This Site

 Water Aerobics Routines 3 - combination routines

-ADDITIONAL FLEXIBILITY EXERCISES
+ADDITIONAL SENIOR FITNESS EXERCISE: FLEXIBILITY

 More flexibility exercises and resources can be found at ExerciseGoals.com.
 This site is not specifically geared to seniors - so proceed slowly when introducing these exercises to aging parents.